Hidden symmetry group for particle orbits (timelike geodesics) in Schwarzschild spacetime: Introduction

-The dynamical symmetry transformations coming from each of the LRL quantities comprises a one-dimensional Lie group, and the compositions of these groups closes up to isometries generated by the equatorial Killing vectors, thereby yielding a five-dimensional Lie group with a non-trivial Lie algebra structure.
-In this group, the angular symmetry transformations corresponding to the LRL angle act on the equatorial geodesics by shifting the angular momentum while keeping the energy fixed; the temporal symmetry transformations in the case of the LRL Killing-vector time act by shifting the geodesic energy and keeping the geodesic angular momentum unchanged, and in the case of the LRL proper-time, both the angular momentum and energy of geodesics are scaled such that their ratio is kept fixed.
+As a main result, the explicit transformation groups generated by each of the three analogue LRL quantities for equatorial geodesics are derived and their physical meaning is explained.
+Specifically, the LRL angle yields rotational symmetry transformations which act on the equatorial geodesics by shifting the angular momentum while keeping the energy fixed; the LRL Killing-vector time produces temporal symmetry transformations which act by shifting the geodesic energy and keeping the geodesic angular momentum unchanged, while for the LRL proper-time, the temporal symmetry transformations scale both the angular momentum and energy while their ratio is kept fixed.
+Composition of all of these transformations yields the Noether symmetry group of the equatorial geodesics.
+Its Lie algebra structure is shown to be determined from the expressions for the infinitesimal action of all of the symmetry transformations on the conserved quantities.

 The rest of the paper is organized as follows.
+Section~\ref{sec:noether} explains a modern formulation of Noether's theorem for the geodesic equations in an arbitrary spacetime and states some important general properties of variational symmetries.
 Section~\ref{sec:conserved.quantities} provides a review of the analogue LRL conserved quantities for the timelike equatorial geodesic equations in Schwarzschild spacetime.
-Section~\ref{sec:symm.generators} gives the derivation of the Noether symmetry generators from the geodesic Lagrangian and discusses their basic features.
-Section~\ref{sec:commutators.symmactions} discusses the commutators of the symmetry generators and works out how the symmetries act on the conserved quantities.
-Section~\ref{sec:transformations} derives the transformations produced by the Noether symmetry generators and discusses their physical interpretation.
+Section~\ref{sec:symm.generators} gives the derivation of the LRL-type symmetry generators from the equatorial geodesic Lagrangian and discusses their basic features.
+Section~\ref{sec:commutators.symmactions} gives the commutators of the symmetry generators and works out how the symmetries act on all of the conserved quantities.
+In addition, the Lie algebra structure of the Noether symmetry group is presented.
+Section~\ref{sec:transformations} derives the transformations produced by the symmetry generators and discusses their physical interpretation.
 Section~\ref{sec:conclude} makes some concluding remarks.